jared-ruiz/openai-assistant-test/learning_log.md

 - Deploy scraper and dockerize it

 ### Personal Thoughts Before Project
-- Prior to receiving this assignment, I had never worked with the OpenAI API at all, never touched Docker besides a few simple tasks required of me at my current work, and have not worked with Python that frequently due to my focus on MERN stack web development.
+- Prior to attempting this project, I had never worked with the OpenAI API at all, never touched Docker besides a few simple tasks required of me at my current work, and have not worked with Python that frequently due to my focus on MERN stack web development.
 This entire task posed a great challenge for me.
-I was graciously alloted 2 weeks to work on this assignment after my normal 9-5 hours and my goal is to do my absolute best, learn as fast and efficiently as possible and hopefully get a solid attempt in on this project.
+I alloted myself 2 weeks to work on this project after my normal 9-5 hours and my goal is to do my absolute best, learn as fast and efficiently as possible and hopefully get a solid attempt in on this project.

 ### Bare Minimum Expectations
 - Project plan